 From 153.50 to 317.00 meters, EC-16-010 intersected a zone of intense quartz stockwork veining, potassic alteration and copper-gold mineralisation.
 From 317.00 to 393.35 meters depth an altered but unmineralised dyke was intercepted.
 From 393.35 to 542.70 meters a further interval of intense veining, alteration and mineralisation was intersected.
-Porphyry style alteration continues to the end of the hole, which was at ~890 meters and advancing.
+Although no significant copper or gold values were returned below this depth, porphyry style alteration continues to the end of the hole.